(Charlotte, North Carolina, 1911 - 1988)

 See Don Bishop, “Bearden Is Rising as Modern Artist,” Charlotte Observer, August 3, 1952.

 Jeanne Siegel, “Why Spiral?,” Art News 65 (September 1966), 48.

 C. Gerald Fraser, “Romare Bearden, Collagist and Painter, Dies at 75,” New York Times, March 13, 1988.

 Ashleigh Holloway/August, 2009

-Image credit: Carl Van Vechten, Romare Bearden, 1944, photographic print, Library of Congress, Prints & Photographs Division, Carl Van Vechten Collection, [LC-USZ62-42507]
+Image credit: Carl Van Vechten, Romare Bearden, 1944, photographic print, Photograph courtesy of Library of Congress, Prints and Photographs Division, Washington, D.C., Carl Van Vechten Collection, [LC-USZ62-42507]